 Introduction to Flat Slab:

-Flat slabs are also known as beamless slabs, it is type of slab in which the floor slab is supported directly on columns without the action of beams or girders.
+Flat slabs are also known as beamless slabs are the type of slab in which the floor slab is supported directly on columns without the action of beams or girders.

 Thin flat slabs ranging from 5 to 9 m are the preferred solution for building in-situ concrete frame buildings.

-Flat slabs are typically used on parking decks, commercial buildings, hotels or places where beam projections are not desired.
+These slabs are typically used on parking decks, commercial buildings, hotels, or places where beam projections are not desired.

 Types Of flat slab:

 These types of constructions are also aesthetically appealing and supported by straight columns.

-The column heads can be provided with any angle from an architectural point of view but for design the concrete in the portion at 45° on either side of vertical only is considered as effective for the design.
+The column heads can be provided within any angle from an architectural point of view, but for design the concrete in the portion at 45° on either side of vertical only is considered as effective for the design.